DataWraith/utility-belt/README.md

 The utility-belt is still under development.
 The following is a list of things I have yet to add.

-### Grids

-- Grid2D class
-  - TODO Ability to 'fold' grids like pieces of paper (along or, between two columns)

 ### Math

 - TODO: Chinese Remainder Theorem